fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ### -NodeConfigurationName
-Specifies the name of the node configuration that this cmdlet configures the virtual machine to pull from azure_2 Automation DSC.
+Specifies the name of the node configuration that this cmdlet configures the virtual machine to pull from Azure Automation DSC.

 ```yaml
 Type: String